hpyproject/hpy/docs/api.rst

   :end-before: // END: methodsdef

-This part is very similar to the one you would write in Python/C.  Note that we specify ``myabs`` (and **not** ``myabs_impl``) in the method table, and that we have to indicate the calling convention again.
-This is a deliberate choice, to minimize the changes needed to port existing extensions, and to make it easier to support hybrid extensions in which some of the methods are still written using the Python/C API.
+This part is very similar to the one you would write in Python/C.  Note that we specify ``myabs`` (and **not** ``myabs_impl``) in the method table.
+There is also the ``.legacy_methods`` field, which allows to add methods that use the Python/C API, i.e., the value should be an array of ``PyMethodDef``.
+This feature enables support for hybrid extensions in which some of the methods are still written using the Python/C API.

+..
+This would be perhaps good place to add a link to the porting tutorial once it's merged

 Finally, ``HPyModuleDef`` is basically the same as the old ``PyModuleDef``: